Cybernetics: From the Great Chain to the Sociopticon

 Seen in this light, the control society is more than a technological outcome nor a simple consequence of probability theory.
 It’s better understood as a contingent social project that draws selectively on probabilistic tools to privilege statistical regularity, administrative legibility, and predictability.
 Within such a system, deviation tends to appear not as information, but as error.

-Where Deleuze describes the logic of control, Philip Mirowski documents how that logic became embedded in the postwar political economy.
-Machine Dreams: Economics Becomes a Cyborg Science traces the re-engineering of economic theory under the combined pressures of military funding, Cold War planning, and systems analysis.
+Philip Mirowski details in Machine Dreams: Economics Becomes a Cyborg Science (2002), the “cyborgization” of economics under the combined pressures of military funding, Cold War planning, and systems analysis.
 Institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of markets from arenas of contested value or disovery to adaptive control systems optimized through feedback, prediction, and real-time adjustment.
 Operations research, game theory, and computational modeling replaced political economy with technical administration.

 Under these conditions, human behavior is transformed into a networked substrate of data.
 Deviance becomes signal disturbance; conflict, noise; obedience, self-regulation.
 Institutions and markets converge into a single adaptive architecture: predictive policing anticipates crime, finance optimizes continuously, media amplify selected behaviors, and platforms cultivate legible users.
 The ideal subject internalizes the system’s logic automatically—a dividual whose bonds are mediated by metrics.